RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 ### Differing number of points

-When the paths are not degenerate the approach appears to be to add more points to the path with the least number of points so that the two paths can be linearly interpolated easily.
+When the paths are not degenerate !AWViewer appears to add points to **both** paths.
+The resulting paths then have an equal number points so that they can be linearly interpolated easily.

 How !AWViewer decides to do this isn't really understood.